VoroninMatvey/Matrix/README.md

 ```
 The program accepts as input:
 1) matrix size
-2) maximum of desriminant value
+2) maximum of determinant value
 3) number of tests

 In directory matrix_data are generated tests and answers